ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 all parent containers.
 If it's the first time our node is running, it won't know any container and will try downloading all parent containers from the frontiers down to genesis (unless [state sync](#enters-state-sync) is enabled).
 If bootstrap had already run once, some containers will be available locally and our node will stop as soon as it finds a known one.

 Containers are first just downloaded and parsed.
 Once the chain or the DAG is complete, our node will execute them in order going upward from the oldest downloaded parent to the frontier.
 This allows the node to fully rebuild the chain state and to eventually be in sync with the rest of the network.

-## Orchestrating Multiple Chains

-We mentioned already that the P-chain will fully bootstrap at first.
-Then the C-chain, X-chain and any other chain in explicitly tracked subnets will be bootstrap in parallel.

 ## When Does Bootstrapping Finish?

+So we have seen [the bootstrap mechanics](the-bootstrap-mechanics) for a single chain or DAG.
+However Avalanche hosts multiple chains in the Primary Network as well as multiple subnets, each with possibly multiple chains.
+So when these chains are bootstrapped?
+When does the whole node bootstrapping finish?

+We mentioned already that the P-chain will fully bootstrap first, before any other chain.
+Then the C-chain, X-chain and any other chain in explicitly tracked subnets will start bootstrapping.
+They will proceed in parallel, each connecting to their own validators.

+Note that different chains may finish bootstrapping at different times.
+Also the node won't transition to normal operation mode, fully validating the network, until all the tracked chains have finish bootstrapping.
+This opens up the possibility that a specific chain, maybe longer then other or with more complex operations to execute blocks, hangs the other chains.
+What's worse, since other validators will carry on validating and adding new blocks or vertexes on top of retrieved frontiers, these chains may fall back with respect to the new, ever moving, current frontier.

 ## Enters State Sync

+The full node bootstrap is a lenghtly process and as time goes by, it gets longer and longer since

 ## Forbidden Operations